thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 });
 ```

-And if you need to stop a synthetic event from propagating to other components during the internal bubbling phase, call the `event.stopPropagation()` function.
+And if you need to stop a synthetic event from propagating to other components during the synthetic bubbling phase, call the `event.stopPropagation()` function.
 However, this is pretty rare and you should only do it if there's a compelling reason.

 **NOTE:** Returning `false` from a React event handler doesn't prevent the default behavior or stop event propagation.
 You'll need to call `event.preventDefault()` or `event.stopPropagation()` manually.

 In this section, we've covered a bunch of technical information about React's synthetic event system.
 To summarize:

 1. React's synthetic event system is completely isolated from the browser's native event system.
-2. The synthetic event system works identically across all browsers.
+1. The synthetic event system works identically across all browsers.
-3. Handling a synthetic event is similar to handling a native event.
+1. Handling a synthetic event is similar to handling a native event.

 ### Exercise